naveen-colab/twitter-app/README.md

 # twitter_googlecolab
-A program to change the name of Twitter handle using Twitter developer account.
+An App to change the name of Twitter handle of user interest using Twitter developer account.

+Used plaforms;